Print this topic

 Christchurch City Libraries

-The city libraries have several activities on offer including adult education classes and contacts for leisure activities in the area.
-Christchurch City Libraries also host several book clubs including a Korean Book Club at Upper Riccarton Library.
-Visit the website for more details of what's available.
+Libraries have several activities on offer including adult education classes and contacts for leisure activities in the area.
+They also host several book clubs including a Korean Book Club at Upper Riccarton Library.
+Visit the website for more details of what is available.

 Meet Up

-The Meet Up website lists a wide variety of social and activity groups that you can join in Christchurch, from cycle touring, game development, movie and food clubs to social get-togethers.
+The Meet Up website lists a wide variety of social and activity groups that you can join in Christchurch.
+These include cycle touring, game development, movie and food clubs and social get-togethers.

 Menz Shed

-Menz Shed brings men together in one community space to share their skills, have a laugh and work on practical tasks individually (personal projects) or as a group (for the Shed or community).
-There are over 20 sheds in the Canterbury region, so visit the website above to see if there's one near you and to get local contact details.
+Menz Shed brings men together in one community space to share their skills and have a laugh.
+They can also work on practical tasks, individually (personal projects) or as a group (for the Shed or community).
+There are over 20 sheds in the Canterbury region.
+Visit the website above to see if there is one near you and to get local contact details.

 The University of the 3rd Age (U3A)